Status: Common regular spring and fall migrant statewide. Rare casual summer visitor north. Accidental in winter.

 Spring: Apr 9, 10, 10 <<<>>> May 31, Jun 1, 1

 Migration is from mid-Apr through late May.
 There is an earlier report 28 Mar 2012 Kearney Co; several other Mar and early Apr reports are undocumented.
-There are later reports of two on 4 Jun 2013 Gordon Cemetery, Sheridan Co, and 5 Jun Keith Co (Brown et al 1996).
+There are later reports of two on 4 Jun 2013 Gordon Cemetery, Sheridan Co, 5 Jun Keith Co (Brown et al 1996), and two singing at separate locations at Scotts Bluff NM, Scotts Bluff Co 14 Jun 2019.

 - High counts: 875 at Calamus Reservoir, Loup Co 7 May 2005, 750 in Rock Co 15 May 2018, 535 in Hall Co 13 May 2006, and 512 there 11 May 2002.